SlasshyOverhere/timehooker-browser.extension/README.md

 - Test time-based functionality in web apps
 - Accelerate loading animations
 - Speed through countdown timers
-- Debug time-dependent code
+- Debug or QA time-dependent code

 ## 🚫 Limitations

-- Some websites with server-side time validation may not work as expected
+- Sites with server-verified/challenge-response timing can detect & block this
-- Real-time multiplayer games might desync
+- Multiplayer games and real-time services may break or desync
-- WebSocket connections with time-based authentication may fail
-- Best suited for client-side timers and animations
+- For client-side, visible time only (does NOT affect server or backend time)

 ## 🧪 Testing

-Try it on websites with:
+Try on:
 - Countdown timers
 - setTimeout/setInterval animations
-- Date-based content updates
+- Date-based event updates
 - Loading screens with timed delays

 ## 🤝 Contributing

-This is an open-source project!
+Open-source project!
 Feel free to:
 - Report bugs
 - Suggest features
 - Submit pull requests
-- Fork and customize

 ## ⚖️ License

-MIT License - Feel free to use, modify, and distribute!
+MIT License - use, modify, and distribute freely.
+For educational/demo use only.

 ## 🎨 Vibecoded

-This entire extension was built through AI-assisted development (vibecoding).
-The code represents a collaboration between human creativity and AI capabilities.
+Built 100% through AI-assisted development (vibecoding) - no lines written alone!

 ## 👤 Author
 **Slasshy**
 - GitHub: [@SlasshyOverhere](https://github.com/SlasshyOverhere)
 - Project: [timehooker-browser.extension](https://github.com/SlasshyOverhere/timehooker-browser.extension)

 ## 🌟 Support
 If you find this useful, give it a ⭐ on GitHub!

 ---

-**Disclaimer**: Use responsibly.
-This extension is for educational and convenience purposes.
-Some websites may not function correctly with time acceleration enabled.
+**Disclaimer**: The author is not liable for any misuse, website bans, or legal trouble.
+Use with respect and at your own risk.
+Some sites may not function correctly with time acceleration enabled.